This function can suggest an appropriate submodel size based on a decision

 bound for the negative RMSE or MSE exceeds (or is equal to) the cutoff

-(or, equivalently, has the lower confidence interval bound for the RMSE or
+(or, equivalently, has the lower uncertainty interval bound for the RMSE or

 For the geometric mean predictive density (GMPD), the decision rule above